How do I install a LAMP stack manually on my Lightsail instance?

 Resolution

-Note: The resolution steps cover most of the major Linux distributions available under the OS Only option in Amazon Lightsail.
+Note: The following resolution is for most of the major Linux distributions that are available under the OS Only option in Amazon Lightsail.
 These include Ubuntu 20.04, Ubuntu 18.04, Debian 10 and 9, and CentOS 8 and 7.

-For information on installing a LAMP stack on Amazon Linux 2, see Tutorial: Install a LAMP web server on Amazon Linux 2.
+For information about how to install a LAMP stack on Amazon Linux 2, see Install LAMP web server on Amazon Linux 2.

-For information on installing a LAMP stack on Amazon Linux, see Tutorial: Install a LAMP web server on the Amazon Linux AMI.
+For information about how to install a LAMP stack on Amazon Linux, see Install LAMP web server on Amazon Linux.

 Install Apache